robtweed/QOper8/README.md

   This can be helpful to verify the correct chronological sequence of events within the console log when debugging.

+- qoper8.getMessageCount(): Returns the total number of messages successfully handled by QOper8

+- qoper8.getQueueLength(): Returns the current queue length.
+Under most circumstances this should usually return zero.

+- qoper8.stop(): Controllably shuts down all WebWorkers in the pool and prevents any further messages being added to the queue.
+Any messages currently in the queue will remain there and will not be processed.

+- qoper8.start(): Can be used after a *stop()* to resume QOper8's ability to add messages to its queue and to process them.
+QOper8 will automatically start up new WebWorker(s).

+- qoper8.createUrl(code): Creates a *blobURL* (see earlier for explanation).

+### Properties:

+- qoper8.name: returns *QOper8*

+- qoper8.build: returns the build number, eg 2.5

+- qoper8.buildDate: returns the date the build was created

+- qoper8.logging: read/write property, defaults to *false*.
+Set it to *true* to see a trace of QOper8 foreground and WebWorker activity in the JavaScript console.
+Set to false for production systems to avoid any overheads and to prevent message snooping.
+To prevent unauthorised logging, use the *disableLogging* property at startup (this cannot be subsequently modified by a user or third-party script)

 ## Events